-This Annex is an integral part of the OWS-8 RFQ.
-It describes the Concept of Operations for the OWS-8 Web Services Initiative which is organized with multiple threads.
-The schedule for this initiative is detailed in the Master Schedule (RFQ/CFP Main Body, Section 4.6).
+This Annex is an integral part of the OWS-9 RFQ.
+It describes the Concept of Operations for the OWS-9 Web Services Initiative which is organized with multiple threads.
+The schedule for this initiative is detailed in the Master Schedule (RFQ/CFP Main Body).
 The steps of the initiative are:

 - (1) Proposal Development During this period, organizations are developing responses to the RFQ/CFP.
-OGC refines management and communication plans for the OWS-8 initiative operational phases and clarifies requirements. - (2) Proposal Evaluation, Selection and Negotiations During this period, the OWS-8 IP Team will analyse responses for funded and unfunded work items for each of the activity threads within the WBS described in Annex-A of the OWS-8 RFQ.
-OGC will communicate with RFQ respondents concerning their proposals, negotiate on their participation for funded and In-Kind Contributions, and communicate the status of the OWS-8 to the OGC Technical and Planning Committees.
-During this timeframe, Participant Agreements for selected organisations and Statements of Work will be signed. - (3) Kickoff Meeting.
-The Kickoff meeting will be held in the Washington DC area and will last three days.
-During the Kickoff, the selected organizations and participants will (a) develop generic interfaces and protocols to be used as a baseline for software components, (b) finalize the initial System Architecture, and (c) refine the Demonstration Concept. - (4) Interface Development, Test, and Refinement During this period, selected organizations will develop interface components for insertion into testbed, and integrate selected components that support prototype testing and development for the OWS-8 Initiative. - (5) Interim Milestone This is a necessary deadline for exchanging draft documents that are determined by the thread teams during the kick-off, such as design documents or preliminary service implementations needed for cross-thread purposes.
+OGC refines management and communication plans for the OWS-9 initiative operational phases and clarifies requirements. - (2) Proposal Evaluation, Selection and Negotiations During this period, the OWS-9 IP Team will analyse responses for funded and unfunded work items for each of the activity threads within the WBS described in Annex-A of the OWS-9 RFQ.
+OGC will communicate with RFQ respondents concerning their proposals, negotiate on their participation for funded and In-Kind Contributions, and communicate the status of the OWS-9 to the OGC Technical and Planning Committees.
+During this timeframe, Participant Agreements for selected organisations and Statements of Work will be signed. - (3) Kickoff Workshop.
+The Kickoff Workshop will be held in the Washington DC area and will last three days.
+During the Kickoff, the selected organizations and participants will (a) develop generic interfaces and protocols to be used as a baseline for software components, (b) finalize the initial System Architecture, and (c) refine the Demonstration Concept. - (4) Interface Development, Test, and Refinement During this period, selected organizations will develop interface components for insertion into testbed, and integrate selected components that support prototype testing and development for the OWS-9 Initiative. - (5) Preliminary Design and Deliverables This is a necessary deadline for exchanging draft documents that are determined by the thread teams during the kick-off, such as design documents or preliminary service implementations needed for cross-thread purposes.
 This will not involve a face-to-face meeting but will be held using WebEx and Telecon. - (6) Demonstration Milestone This is a preliminary deadline, also to be held by WebEx and Telecon, for submitting draft reports and screen captures of implemented services to date.
-These are typically organized and performed by each thread separately, rather than as a testbed-wide activity. - (7) Interoperability Day at OGC TC At this event, selected organizations will demonstrate the OWS-8 products outlined in WBS to OGC, sponsors, and the community of interest.
-This will most likely consist of multiple demonstrations highlighting specific product capabilities. - (8) Final Delivery This is essentially the close of funded activity, and all final reports and screen captures are due.
+These are typically organized and performed by each thread separately, rather than as a testbed-wide activity. - (7) Interoperability Day at OGC TC At this event, selected organizations will demonstrate the OWS-9 products outlined in WBS to OGC, sponsors, and the community of interest.
+This will most likely consist of multiple demonstrations highlighting specific product capabilities.
+This event may occur after the final delivery, depending upon the TC schedule. - (8) Final Delivery This is essentially the close of funded activity, and all final reports and screen captures are due.
 Further development may take place to refine demonstrations for placement for public viewing on the OGC website, or for subsequent OGC meetings.

-2 OWS-8 Lifecycle Phases
+2 OWS-9 Lifecycle Phases